2.7. Concurrency

 2.7.3.
 Connections

-The constructor of the tutorial::Client class takes two parameters: a connection, and a file for local storage.
-The connection is an object of the Connection class, that provides the 3 synchronization operations (pull, lock_pull, push_unlock).
+The constructor of the tutorial::Client class takes two parameters: a file for storing the database journal, and a connection.
+The connection is an object of the Connection class, that provides the synchronization operations (pull, lock_pull, push_unlock).
 This section presents the different kinds of available connections.

 2.7.3.1.
 Plain Connection